vatesfr/xen-orchestra/@xen-orchestra/mixins/docs/HttpProxy.md

 ## Usage

-For safety reaons, the proxy requires authentication to be used.
+For safety reasons, the proxy requires authentication to be used.

 ### `xo-proxy`